Museums in Switzerland

 Museums in Basel, Switzerland

 - Fine Arts Museum Basel

 - The Kunstmuseum Basel houses the most significant public art collection in Switzerland and is listed as a heritage site.
 Its lineage extends back to an array of works by Hans Holbein purchased by the city of Basel in 1661, which became one of the earliest public museums in the world.
-Its collection spans a wide historic span, from the early 15th century up to present.
+Its collection spans a wide historical span, from the early 15th century up to present.
 This collection includes paintings and drawings by artists active in the Upper Rhine region between 1400 and 1600, and on the Art of the 19th to 21st centuries.

 - Basel Paper Mill

-- The Basel Paper Mill is also known as the Swiss Museum for Paper, Writing and Printing in Basel, is primarily dedicated to papermaking, the art of book printing and writing in general.
-Through a combination of pictures and objects, visitors gain insights into the old artisanal techniques of dipping paper, printing and bookbinding.
+- The Basel Paper Mill is also known as the Swiss Museum for Paper, Writing and Printing in Basel, is primarily dedicated to papermaking, the art of book printing, and writing in general.
+Through a combination of pictures and objects, visitors gain insights into the old artisanal techniques of dipping paper, printing, and bookbinding.
 The museum is located in a building that was a 500 years ago paper mill and which is of national significance.

 - Basel Museum of Ancient Art and Ludwig Collection

 - The Basel Museum of Ancient Art and Ludwig Collection is devoted to the art of ancient civilizations from the 4th millennium BC to the 7th century AD.
 The collection includes works of art from the Mediterranean region, predominantly from the period from 1000 BC to 300 AD.
-A significant collection is the collection of Greek vases and sculptures, the Ancient Egyptian, Near East and Cyprus collections.
+A significant collection is the collection of Greek vases and sculptures, the Ancient Egyptian, Near East, and Cyprus collections.